joaomcteixeira/python-project-skeleton/README.rst

 This is a skeleton template for a Python project aimed at distribution and continuous integration.
 The repository intents to implement the latest best practices in team software development, continuous integration and deployment.

-You will find in this README all the references that motivated the current configuration.
+You will find in `project's documentation`_ all the references that motivated the current configuration.

 I intent to keep this repository up to date to my knowledge and needs.
 To give your feedback or suggestion please raise an `issue`_.